Mean Girls: Plot

-Realizing Cady's betrayal, Regina retaliates by distributing the contents of the Burn Book throughout school, inciting chaos among the girls of the junior class.
-She avoids suspicion by inserting insults about herself, and blame is placed on Cady, Gretchen, and Karen.
-To restore order, Principal Duvall and math teacher Ms. Norbury gather the female junior students in the gym to apologize to each other.
-Regina insults Janis' sexuality, prompting Janis to reveal her entire plan to destroy Regina's reputation as the students cheer.
-Regina storms out, pursued by an apologetic Cady, and is struck by a school bus, fracturing her spine.
+Regina spreads the contents of the book throughout the hallways, inciting chaos.
+Principal Duvall and math teacher Ms. Norbury gather the female junior students in the gym to talk through their social issues.
+During this, Janis reveals her plan to destroy Regina to the latter's face and openly mocks her, much to the students' excitement.
+Regina furiously storms out, pursued by an apologetic Cady.
+While ranting at Cady, Regina is hit by a school bus and survives, but gets her spine fractured.
+Rumors circulate that Cady intentionally pushed Regina in front of the bus.